sgeisler/fishbones2epub/README.md

 # Fishbones II ebook exporter

-`fishbones2.py` fetches all available chapters of the [Fischbones novel](http://www.fishbonescomic.com/novel/about/) from Jisuk Cho's blog and builds an ebook (epub) out of these chapters.
+`fishbones2.py` fetches all available chapters of the [Fischbones novel Book II](http://www.fishbonescomic.com/novel/about/) from Jisuk Cho's blog and builds an ebook (epub) out of these chapters.
 You might add a custom cover image.

  ```